mk-fg/sht-sensor/README.md

 	print 'Temperature', sht.read_t()
 	print 'Relative Humidity', sht.read_rh()

-Again, be sure to specify correct voltage value (on sensor's VDD pin, exactly as it is presented in datasheet table) for calculations, if it's not module-default '3.5V', for example: `sht = Sht(21, 17, voltage='5V')`.
+Voltage value (see note on it above) on sensor's VDD pin can be specified for calculations exactly as it is presented in datasheet table as a string, if it's not module-default '3.5V', for example: `sht = Sht(21, 17, voltage='5V')`.

 Some calculations (e.g. for RH) use other sensor-provided values, so it's possible to pass these to the corresponding read_* methods, to avoid heating-up